 - powders

 They're not all suitable for everyone.
 For example, some are only for adults.
-Always check the packet or ask a pharmacist.
+Always check the packaging or ask a pharmacist.

 You might need to try a few treatments to find one that works best for you.